pbo-linaro/crossroad/doc/crossroad.rst

 The rest will be the same as a normal CMake build, and you can add any options to your build the usual way.

-INFO: This has been tested with success on allegro 5, cross-compiled for Windows.
+INFO: This has been tested with success on allegro 5 and GExiv2, cross-compiled for Windows.

 Other Build System
 ******************